Rootstock

 ₿0

 Rootstock is a merge-mined, EVM-compatible bitcoin sidechain.
 As a merge-mined network, bitcoin miners can concurrently mine for Rootstock's consensus.
-The network is not secured by another token.
-As an EVM-compatible network, developers can deploy Solidity and other EVM-compatible smart contracts with arbitrary logic, creating a host of new applications for BTC.
 Rootstock has an enshrined cross-chain BTC asset called ''Smart Bitcoin'' (RBTC), which is pegged 1:1 to BTC and secured by a permissioned multisig federation.

 CUSTODY